andreasdr/tdme/README.md

                 - WaveFront OBJ
                 - DAE parsing with skinned meshes and animations
                     - group names/ids must not have whitespace characters
-                    - animations
                     - requires baked matrices
+                - TDME Model file format
+                    - this is a much more efficient model file format for TDME
+                    - can be read and written
-                - requires triangulated meshes for now
+                - DAE and WaveFront OBJ files require triangulated meshes for now
             - object transformations
                 - scaling
                 - rotations